Deathgod121/Watch_Dogg/README.md

 Step 3: Run the 1_Configure.py script, with the following command from a command prompt window: python "<path_to_py_file>" "<path_to_cords.txt_file>"
         - Eg: python "C:/examples/watch_dogg/1_configure.py" "C:/examples/watch_dogg/cords.txt"

-Step 4: You will see a small display window that will show you what we section of screen we are capturing.
+Step 4: You will see a small display window that will show you what the section of screen we are capturing is currently.
 You can adjust the values in the cords.txt file and save the file to update the output window.

 Step 5: Position the output window on the section of screen you want to capture as the ideal image to match to.
 Once you are happy with the window size and position close the script with ctrl+c or by pressing q on the output window.